arschles/www/content/blog/2020-06-22-async-await.md

 We got a few small wins:

-- No more crazy _nested_ callbacks
+- No more confusing _nested_ callbacks
 - This `then` function implies a _pipeline_ of code.
 Syntactically and conceptually, that's easier to deal with

 But we still have a few sticky problems: